pnp/blog/content_to_be_cleaned/microsoft-365-pnp-community-june-2021-update.md

 365 platform community activities coordinated by numerous teams inside of the Microsoft 365 engineering organizations.
-PnP is a community-driven open source initiative where Microsoft and external community members are sharing their learning\'s around implementation practices for Microsoft 365.
+PnP is a community-driven open source initiative where Microsoft and external community members are sharing their learning's around implementation practices for Microsoft 365.
 Topics vary from Microsoft Viva, Microsoft Graph, Microsoft Teams, OneDrive and SharePoint.
 Active development and contributions happen in